adamcharnock/mate3/README.md

 # Outback Mate 3s Python Library

 This library provides complete support for all outback devices (at least in theory, I don't own all the devices so cannot test it).
+Writing data is also supported.

 This data is accessed though the Mate3s' Modbus interface.
 You must therefore have a Mate3s which is connected to your local network using its ethernet port.